risk-first/website/menagerie/Boundary-Risk.md

 tbd.  graphs of adoption

 Nowadays, the [WordPress]() user base is huge:  approximately tbd 30% of all websites are hosted with [WordPress]().
 For [Drupal]() it's tbd.
 That it's this way round could be entirely accidental.
 Is this because [WordPress]() is _better_ than [Drupal]()?
 That's arguable.
-But, by now _it should be_: there are so many people working on this platform:
+But, by now _it should be_: there are so many people in this ecosystem:
+ - Creating web sites.
+ - Using those sites.
- - Submitting bug requests
+ - Submitting bug requests.
- - Fixing bugs
+ - Fixing bugs.
- - Writing documentation
+ - Writing documentation.
- - Building plugins
+ - Building plugins.
- - Creating features
+ - Creating features.
+ - Improving the core platform.

 ... that by now _it should be miles better_ than [Drupal]().
 But, there are other things to consider...

-## The Peter Principle
+### The Peter Principle

 When a tool or platform is popular, it is under pressure to increase in complexity.
 This is because people are attracted to something useful, and want to extend it to new purposes.
 This is known as _The Peter Principle_: